candyframework/html-filter/README.md

 ### change log

++ 2021-02-07 publish 4.2 all tags wouled be removed will the allowedTags attribute is not init with a whitelist

++ 2021-02-03 publish 4.1 optimize the regexp

 + 2019-01-30 publish 3.0.0 Add browser support

 + 2018-10-11 publish 2.0.0 Change parse() function to filter()

 + 2018-12-13 publish 2.0.4 Separate the dom part from main lib

 ### 浏览器中使用 ( Browser use )